HamalXD/MERN-WorkoutApp/README.md

 ·Step 5 - Open up postman or insomnia to check where the API is working or not

 ### Frontend
-·Step 1 - Download the Frontend folder
+·Step 1 - Navigate to the Frontend folder

 ·Step 2 - Open up the terminal and type the following commands
 ```bash